-Pin Name I/O Type Description SDA Serial Data/Address .
-This is a bi-directional pin for the I 2 C interface.
-It is open-drain and is intended to be wire-AND'd with other devices on the I 2 C bus.
+Pin Name I/O Type Description A2-A1 Input Device Select Address 2-1 .
+These pins are used to select one of up to 4 devices of the same type on the same I C bus.
+To select the device, the address value on the three pins must match the corresponding bits contained in the slave address.
+The address pins are pulled down internally.
+SDA Input/Output Serial Data/Address .
+This is a bi-directional pin for the I C interface.
+It is open-drain and is intended to be wire-AND'd with other devices on the I C bus.
 The input buffer incorporates a Schmitt trigger for noise immunity and the output driver includes slope control for falling edges.
 An external pull-up resistor is required.
-SCL Serial Clock .
-The serial clock pin for the I 2 C interface.
+SCL Input Serial Clock .
+The serial clock pin for the I C interface.
 Data is clocked out of the device on the falling edge, and into the device on the rising edge.
-WP Write Protect .
-When tied to V {DD} , addresses in the entire memory map will be write-protected.
+The SCL input also incorporates a Schmitt trigger input for noise immunity.
+WP Input Write Protect .
+When tied to V DD , addresses in the entire memory map will be write-protected.
 When WP is connected to ground, all addresses are write enabled.
 This pin is pulled down internally.
-V {SS} Power supply Ground for the device.
+V SS Power supply Ground for the device.
 Must be connected to the ground of the system.
-V {DD} Power supply Power supply input to the device.
+V DD Power supply Power supply input to the device.
 NC NC No Connect.
 Die pads are not connected to the package pin.